Hardware target.

 |---|---|

-| kernel.cloud.send(collection, message) | Write a message doc to Firestore.
-Returns the new doc ID. |
+| kernel.cloud.send(collection, msg) | Write a message to Firestore.
+Returns new doc ID. |

-| kernel.cloud.subscribe(collection, cb) | Real-time Firestore listener.
+| kernel.cloud.subscribe(collection, cb) | Real-time listener.
 Returns unsubscribe function. |

-| kernel.cloud.fetch(collection) | One-time fetch of all docs in a collection. |
+| kernel.cloud.fetch(collection) | One-time fetch of all docs. |

 kernel-tools.js